Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-In Cochise County, an applicant interested in doing a minor land division submits property transfer documents to the Recorder's Office.
+To split property, an applicant must record a deed conveying the property and describe the part of the property being conveyed in the deed’s legal description.
 The Recorder's Office forwards all documents transferring the property to the Assessor.
 The Assessor splits the property according to the description on the recorded document.
 A minor land division permit is a "planning check" inserted into the process prior to the ultimate land division taking place to ensure zoning compliance.
+The Minor land division permit grants permission from the Cochise County Development Services to split the land.
+The MLD is required to be recorded, along with recorded deeds which create the splits.

 Obtaining a property survey is a crucial step in the process of responsible land development.
 Surveys protect landowners by providing them important information about the parcel itself as well as physical vehicular ingress and ingress to the site.
 It may also specify the adequacy of access for a particular purpose, such as emergency vehicles, and whether it can be traversed by a two-wheel-drive vehicle.